Kopi (drink): Singapore

-The origin of Kopi in Singapore is intertwined with the demographic, industrial and cultural history of Colonial Singapore.
+The origin of kopi in Singapore is intertwined with the demographic, industrial and cultural history of colonial Singapore.
 In 1821, the Hainanese arrived in Singapore to trade medicinal herbs, umbrellas and wax amongst other things.
 They did not immigrate to Singapore until much later in the 1870s due to conservative attitudes and delayed open trade and seafaring activities.

 This left the Hainanese at an employment disadvantage compared to earlier arrivals like the Hokkien, Teochew and Cantonese, who had already entrenched themselves into industries like commerce and agriculture, due to aid from exclusivist clan associations.
-The Hainanese were a small group, unable to communicate easily with other Chinese groups due to dialect differences and were both illiterate and poor.
+The Hainanese were a small group, unable to communicate easily with other Chinese groups due to language barriers and were both illiterate and poor.
 These circumstances forced them into the service sector, where they found work as rubber tapers, waiters, and more popularly, cooks and domestic servants in rich European and Peranakan households.

 From the late 1920s to early 1930s, the economic downturn incentivized the Hainanese to turn to the hotel, bar and restaurant landscape due to lower rental rates.
 The competition from Cantonese single women immigrants and reduction of British and Peranakan families after World War II also impacted the viability of remaining in the services sector.
 Thus, the Hainanese relied upon their culminated culinary and personal service skills, and increasingly ventured into setting up their own coffeeshops or kopitiams from the 1920s to 1950s.
 The support from the Hainanese association members aided this successful transition.
 It is recognized that the Hainanese community played a pioneering and pivotal role in the emergence of the kopitiam culture in Singapore.
-It was through these Hainanese kopitiams that distinctive techniques of roasting coffee beans and brewing coffee were created, and Kopi along with its variations in Singapore was birthed.
+It was through these Hainanese kopitiams that distinctive techniques of roasting coffee beans and brewing coffee were created, and kopi along with its variations in Singapore was birthed.